AymanNaif/code-401-reading-notes/ReactJS.md

  4. then you export the store and use it inside the provider

  5. and export the actions to import it inside the component and dispatch them there ex: `export const counterActions = counterSlice.actions`
-  */ inside the component file will be :: /*
+  */inside the component file will be :: /*

    ```javascript
   import { useSelector, useDispatch } from 'react-redux';